cheater/haskell-python-stateful-call/README.md

 - There is a lot of debugging output in order to illustrate what's happening on the interface of Haskell and Python.

-## Code execution: environment setup
+## Python execution environment setup

 The code starts by setting up the Python environment and adding the current working directory to Python import path.
 Next up, it imports the Python module